zzamboni/zzamboni.org/content/post/2020-12-11-my-blogging-setup-and-workflow/index.md

 +++
-title = "My blogging setup and workflow with Emacs, Org mode, ox-hugo, Hugo and GitLab" author = ["Diego Zamboni"] summary = "My blogging has seen multiple iterations over the years, and with it, the tools I use have changed.
+title = "My blogging setup and workflow with Emacs, Org mode, ox-hugo, Hugo, GitLab and Netlify" author = ["Diego Zamboni"] summary = "My blogging has seen multiple iterations over the years, and with it, the tools I use have changed.
 At the moment I use a set of free tools and workflows which make it very easy to keep my blog updated.
 This post gives a brief overview of my setup." date = 2020-12-11T00:27:00+01:00